kritollm/retry-wrapper/README.md

 ## Tips

-You can use it with retry-wrapper to also add retry logic to your async function.
+You can use it with concurrent-wrapper to also add concurrent logic to your async function.

 ```bash
 $ npm install -S concurrent-wrapper retry-wrapper